hyperledger/indy-hipe/text/connection-protocol/README.md

 [unresolved]: #unresolved-questions

 - This HIPE makes some assumptions about the underlying secure transport protocol in the absence of an official HIPE detailing the specifics of that protocol.
 In general, this HIPE assumes that message transportation has been solved.

-- Is the `negotiate_msg` flow outlined [here](https://github.com/sovrin-foundation/ssi-protocol/tree/master/flow/std/negotiate_msg) applicable and should terminology used here be altered to match those used in this flow?